aspic/jconfig/README.md

     // Watches a json resource from the specified url ConfigManager manager = new ConfigManager.ConfigManagerBuilder()
-                    .withRemoteFileWatcher("http://localhost:80/config, 1, TimeUnit.HOUR) // hourly
+                    .withRemoteFileWatcher("http://localhost:80/config, 1, TimeUnit.HOURS) // hourly
                     .build();

 ## Config changes

-Consumers can be notified when config changes by adding a listener:
+Consumers can listen for config changes by adding a listener:

     ConfigManagerListener listener = newConfig -> {
         System.out.println("some config changed, reload a property!");